Universal Health Care: Single-payer is the solution

 Current System: Individuals and employers face significant costs, including premiums, deductibles, co-pays, and out-of-pocket expenses.

-Single-Payer: Single-payer eliminates premiums, deductibles, coinsurance, and out-of-pocket expenses, resulting in substantial cost savings.
+Single-Payer: Single-payer eliminates premiums, deductibles, coinsurance, and out-of-pocket expenses, eliminating medical debt and medical bankruptcy.

 Current System: Millions of people are underinsured or uninsured, unable to afford healthcare whether or not they have insurance.

-Single-Payer: Everyone is fully insured, with no deductibles or out-of-pocket expenses, ensuring every Oregonian can access the care they need.
+Single-Payer: Everyone is fully covered, with no deductibles or out-of-pocket expenses, ensuring every Oregonian can access the care they need.

 3. Equity